qiaoli116/ictcld401-python-app/readme.md

 # Flask Web App (Session 4)
-This is a simple Flask web application that displays information on the AWS EC2 server.
+This is a simple Flask web application that displays information of the AWS EC2 server.
 Note this app must be running on an AWS EC2 server.

 ## Getting Started
 To run the app, you must have Python 3.x and the Flask library installed on your system.
 You can install Flask using pip by running the following command: